Beryllium: History

 In a 1798 paper read before the Institut de France, Vauquelin reported that he found a new "earth" by dissolving aluminium hydroxide from emerald and beryl in an additional alkali.
-The editors of the journal Annales de Chimie et de Physique named the new earth "glucine" for the sweet taste of some of its compounds.
-Klaproth preferred the name "beryllina" due to the fact that yttria also formed sweet salts.
-The name "beryllium" was first used by Wöhler in 1828.
+The editors of the journal Annales de chimie et de physique named the new earth "glucine" for the sweet taste of some of its compounds.
+The name beryllium was first used by Friedrich Wöhler in 1828.
+Both beryllium and glucinum were used concurrently until 1949, when the IUPAC adopted beryllium as the standard name of the element.

 Friedrich Wöhler and Antoine Bussy independently isolated beryllium in 1828 by the chemical reaction of metallic potassium with beryllium chloride, as follows: